Creamy, comforting, and fluffy, cauliflower mashed potatoes is a tasty and light alternative to classic mashed potatoes.

 Mix cauliflower and potatoes

-Add blended cauliflower mixture to mashed potatoes.
+Add the cauliflower puree to the mashed potatoes.

-Turn the heat to medium, and whisk until the mixture is hot and well combined - about 5 minutes.
-Taste and adjust for salt, pepper, and parmesan.
+Turn the heat to medium, and whisk until the mixture is hot and well combined – about 5 minutes.

 Variations